rhyek/ember-master-tab/README.md

 - `else()` is optional.
 - `run()` takes a second optional `boolean` parameter.
-If `true` it will make the function run irregardless of this being the master tab or not and the function passed to `else()` will not run.
+If `true` it will make the function run irregardless of this being the master tab or not and the function passed to `else()` will not run for that tab.
 Considering the previous example, this would be useful if a controller calls `this.get('masterTab').updateTime(true)` directly on any tab.

 **`lock(lockName, func1, force = false).wait(func2)`**